 - Articles of clothing and accessories with inappropriate decorations or advertisements are prohibited.
 Inappropriate decorations or advertisements include, but are not limited to, those that depict the occult, gang membership, death, suicide, violence, drugs, alcohol, lewd or sexual references, anarchy, gothic attire and skulls.
 However, skulls (pirate) in display of school spirit may be permitted with prior approval of the campus principal/designee.

 - Proper undergarments shall be worn and not visible.
-Leggings may be worn only under clothing within dress code.
+Solid color leggings may be worn only under clothing within dress code.

 - Hanging straps (suspenders), chains, or wallets with chains are prohibited.

 - Hats, caps, hoods, bandanas, or sunglasses are prohibited inside the school building.

 - Hair must be kept clean, well groomed, and out of the studentâ€™s face.
 Hairstyles including Mohawks, symbols, or marks shaved into the hair or eyebrows, or unnatural coloring of the hair is prohibited.

 - Male students must be clean-shaven.
 Sideburns may not extend below the bottom of the earlobe.